Dewalt-arch/pimpmykali/README.md

     - Prompts the user to copy everything from /home/kali to /root (And we mean everything!)
     - Y selection will copy all of /home/kali to /root
     - N selection will skip the copy and end this function
-  - No file-checking will be preformed
+  - No file-checking will be performed
   - Warning: This WILL overwrite anything in /root with the contents of /home/kali if Yes is selected
   - Function does NOT remove anything from /home/kali